 2.2 Once you have signed up with us, you will be entitled to:

-but you will not be able to subscribe for any shares in an Issuer under an Offer or, if you register as a Syndicate, receive any of the Syndicate Services described in clause 6.2 below, until you have registered with us as an Investor or Syndicate (as applicable) and entered into this Investor Agreement.
+but you will not be able to subscribe for any shares in an Issuer under an Offer until you have registered with us as an Investor and entered into this Investor Agreement.

-2.3 After you have signed up with us, you must provide the following information to register with us as an Investor or a Syndicate:
+2.3 After you have signed up with us, you must provide the following information to register with us as an Investor:

-your full legal name and, in the case of a company, partnership or other vehicle, your company number or business number (or any equivalent details in any jurisdiction);
+your full legal name and, in the case of a company, your company number or business number;

-your New Zealand residential address (for individuals) or your registered office and address for service (for companies, partnerships or other vehicles);
+your residential address (for individuals) or your registered office and address for service (for companies);

 if you are registering with us to use our services as a trustee of a trust, the full legal name, residential address and email address of each trustee of that trust; and